-Lecturer: Dr H. Gunes No. of lectures and practical classes: 8 + 8 Suggested hours of supervisions: 2 Prerequisite courses: Java This course is a prerequisite for Human-Computer Interaction (Part II)
+Lecturer: Dr H. Gunes

+Prerequisite courses: Java

+This course is a prerequisite for Human-Computer Interaction (Part II)

 The aim of this course is to provide an introduction to interaction design, with an emphasis on understanding and experiencing the user interface design process from requirements and data gathering to implementation and evaluation, while gaining an understanding of the background to human factors.
 This course focuses equally on design and implementation.